 Tip #3: Choose the appropriate makeup artist portfolio.
 If you've created multiple galleries (eg: Bridal makeup, Commercial makeup and SFX makeup) then you can choose one of them for the employer to see when he or she opens your application.

-5. What not to do when applying to makeup jobs
+What not to do when applying for makeup artist jobs

 Another red flag is when an applicant commits to a makeup job that they can't do.
 Whether you're not in the right location or booked up on that particular day, don't apply to jobs just for the sake of it.
 Think of the process like a dating agency trying to find the right match.